smariee/smariee.github.io/essays/Why_MIS.md

 It was there--that memory--that I knew I should try to learn more about basic programming skills which led me to take this class.
 The past couple months, I researched more about the Management Information Systems on the Shidler website, the first couple lines threw me off:
 <br>
 <br>
-<i>“….analyze opportunities for business change and growth using information technologies (IT), to design and develop business solutions that utilize IT, and to manage projects to implement IT-related change."</i>
+<i>“...analyze opportunities for business change and growth using information technologies (IT), to design and develop business solutions that utilize IT, and to manage projects to implement IT-related change."</i>
 <br>
 <br>
 I thought to myself that maybe I didn’t have what it takes to be successful in this major.
 But—even though I doubted my potential--for a while, MIS would lurk in the back of my mind—-I was curious.